System Admin & Mainte

 Teaching and Learning Strategy

-Interactive revision sessions covering practical use of Linux for class tests and theory for the examination.
+Interactive sessions covering practical use of Linux and revision.

-Completing lab work, revising material in preparation for the class tests and examination.
+Completing lab work, revising material in preparation for the class tests.
+Completing assignments.
 Reading around the subject area.

 Practical sessions using Linux.
-Includes three class tests and an assignment.
+Includes three class tests and assignments.